 Meetings may be via webcasting, in-person at a government facility, a commercial conference center, or a mutually agreedupon Contractor facility on a rotational basis, as determined by the Government.
-Follow-up meetings may be held periodically throughout the duration of OASIS SB in order to assess performance against the goals and to reinforce partnering principles.

-GSA may require up to four OASIS SB Program Management Review (PMR) meetings per year.
-The goal of the PMR meetings are to provide a platform for OASIS SB Contractors, OASIS SB staff, and other agency representatives to communicate current issues, resolve potential problems, discuss business and marketing opportunities, review future and ongoing GSA and Government-wide initiatives, and address OASIS SB fundamentals.
+Follow-up meetings may be held periodically throughout the duration of OASIS in order to assess performance against the goals and to reinforce partnering principles.
+GSA may require up to four OASIS Program Management Review (PMR) meetings per year.
+The goal of the PMR meetings is to provide a platform for OASIS Contractors, OASIS staff, and other agency representatives to communicate current issues, resolve potential problems, discuss business and marketing opportunities, review future and ongoing GSA and Government-wide initiatives, and address OASIS fundamentals.
 Any Contractor costs associated to PMR Meetings shall be at no direct cost to the Government.

 H.11.2.
-GSA OASIS SB Webpage
+GSA OASIS Webpage

-GSA will establish an OASIS SB website for the purposes of informing our customers, stakeholders, and the general public of the attributes and procedures for OASIS SB.
+GSA will establish an OASIS website for the purposes of informing our customers, stakeholders, and the general public of the attributes and procedures for OASIS.

-The GSA OASIS SB webpage will include, but not be limited to, the following:
+The GSA OASIS webpage will include, but not be limited to, the following:

-- 1. General overview of the attributes of OASIS SB - 2.
-The OASIS SB conformed contract through the latest modification (Sections B through J) - 3.
+- 1. General overview of the attributes of OASIS - 2.
+The OASIS conformed contract through the latest modification (Sections B through J) - 3.
 GSA Key Personnel point of contact (POC) information (Names, Titles, Phone Numbers, E-mail Addresses) - 4.
 Contractor Key Personnel POC information (Names, Titles, Phone Numbers, E-mail Addresses) - 5.
 List of Contractor Numbers, Company Names by NAICS Pools and MA-IDIQ task order contracts, and direct POC for issuing task order solicitations by an OCO - 6.
 Delegation of Procurement Authority (DPA) process for the OCO - 7.
-OASIS SB Training and Ordering Guides - 8.
+OASIS Training and Ordering Guides - 8.
 Sample procurement templates for the OCO - 9.
 Scope review process for the OCO - 10.
 Statistical information by Agency and Contractor - 11.
 Links to other mandatory websites for reporting purposes or ordering procedures - 12.
 List of Contractors not eligible for solicitations and awards due to Dormant Status or Off Ramped, if necessary. - 13.
-List of Contractors eligible for Socio-Economic set-asides by type of category - 14.
 Frequently Asked Questions

 H.11.3.
-Contractor OASIS SB Webpage
+Contractor OASIS Webpage

-Within 30 days of the Notice to Proceed, the Contractor shall develop and maintain a current, publicly available webpage accessible via the Internet throughout the term of OASIS SB and task orders awarded under OASIS SB.
-The Contractor shall make their OASIS SB webpage Rehabilitation Act Section 508 compliant.
+Within 30 days of the Notice to Proceed, the Contractor shall develop and maintain a current, publicly available webpage accessible via the Internet throughout the term of OASIS and task orders awarded under OASIS.
+The Contractor shall make their OASIS webpage Rehabilitation Act Section 508 compliant.

-The purpose of the webpage is for the Contractor to communicate with potential customers regarding the Contractor's ability to provide professional support services under OASIS SB.
+The purpose of the webpage is for the Contractor to communicate with potential customers regarding the Contractor's ability to provide professional support services under OASIS.